-So, as counting goes, here is an overview of arguably the ten most important positive effects which result from regular practice of the Transcendental Meditation (TM) technique.
+As counting goes, here’s an overview of arguably the ten most important positive effects which result from regular practice of the Transcendental Meditation (TM) technique.

 1. Stress relief

-Overcoming stress could well be THE main benefit of regular Transcendental Meditation practice.
+Overcoming stress could well be THE main Transcendental Meditation benefit.

 Research conducted with students, with people suffering from post-traumatic stress disorder, or with employees confirms beyond doubt that TM provides deep relaxation and rest for the body and mind.
 Its main effects in terms of stress relief are:

 - balancing hormonal levels,